Vertipae/DeployToAzure/README.md

 # Technology

 This application is implemented with Node.js, layouts rendered with pug and database is mongoDB, running in mlab.
 Appearance is enhanced with Bootsrap 4.0.
 Production is running in Microsoft Azure.
+Also, REST API implemented using Express framework.

 # Building the app